Miguel Berchelt: Berchelt vs. Valdez

-On 25 September 2020, it was revealed that Berchelt would make his seventh title defense against the former WBO featherweight champion Óscar Valdez on 14 November 2020.
+On 25 September 2020, it was revealed that Berchelt would make his seventh title defense against the undefeated former WBO featherweight champion Óscar Valdez (28-0, 22 KOs) on 12 December in Las Vegas.
 Valdez was the mandatory challenger for Berchelt, as he had vacated the featherweight title in order to move up and challenge the reigning WBC super featherweight champion.
 Valdez was ranked #1 by the WBC and #2 by the WBO at super featherweight.
-The fight was postponed on 4 November, as Berchelt had tested positive for COVID-19.
-The bout was rescheduled for 20 February 2021.
-It headlined a DAZN broadcast card, which took place at the MGM Grand Conference Center in Paradise, Nevada.
-Despite coming into the fight as a favorite, Berchelt lost the fight by a tenth-round technical knockout.
-Valdez was leading on the scorecards at the time of the stoppage, with scores of 89–80, 88–81 and 87–82.